bartholomej/ngx-translate-cut/README.md

 ## Install

-_Make sure you have installed [@ngx-translate](https://github.com/ngx-translate/core) library_
+1. Make sure you have [@ngx-translate](https://github.com/ngx-translate/core) library installed, because this is its plugin

-1. Use yarn (or npm) to install the package
+2. Use yarn (or npm) to install the package

 ```bash
 yarn add ngx-translate-cut # Angular 12+
 ```

-_Note: if you have Angular 5 – 11 use comaptibility version `yarn add ngx-translate-cut@compat` instead_
+_Note: if you are using Angular 5 – 11, use comaptibility version: `yarn add ngx-translate-cut@compat`_

-2. Add NgxTranslateCutModule into your module `imports`
+3. Add NgxTranslateCutModule into your module `imports`

 ```typescript
   import { NgxTranslateCutModule } from 'ngx-translate-cut';